- As low as $176/Night

-Feel Port Royal from this newly-modernized 3 bedroom / 2 bathroom home.
+Feel Port Royal from this 3 bedroom / 2 bathroom home.
 Entirely supplied kitchen, laundry room, comfortable Queen beds, pull-out couch, kids gaming room & more!
 Close to Downtown Port Royal, Beaufort and Parris Island!
 Looking for your home away from home?
 This is it - come & join us!
 You won't regret it.

-Each of the queen beds are comfortable and are equipped with proper furnishings to ensure you can relax!
+Each of the queen beds are cozy and are equipped with proper furnishings to ensure you can relax!
 The third bedroom was designed for the kiddos and include bunk beds and arcade games that will be sure to entertain them!
-Savor a restful nighttime's sleep with cozy beds, ultra soft linens, and additional pillows.
+Savor a restful nighttime's sleep with comfortable beds, ultra soft linens, and additional pillows.
 The roomy & modern bathroom features a light up mirror that will be ideal for getting ready.
 Be sure and visit the fashionable Saturday farmers market for local produce, shrimp, oysters & more.
 You'll have everything you need to prepare a fresh, locally-sourced meal.

 We offer a back patio ideal for families to relax and hangout under the enormous, live oak trees.

 Washer & dryer available.

 About the Area